Operation Catechism: Return to base

 In the days after the attack, the airmen received congratulations from King George VI, Prime Minister Winston Churchill, the War Cabinet and many others.
 They were also all granted a 48-hour period of leave.
 Churchill was congratulated by his fellow Allied leaders Franklin D. Roosevelt and Joseph Stalin.
 The Air Ministry issued a communique announcing Tirpitz's destruction on 13 November, leading to celebratory stories in many British newspapers the next day.
 The story was also prominently reported in many other countries.
 Tait and Williams travelled to London on 14 November for a press conference.
 The two airmen also gave interviews; Tait described the raid in a BBC broadcast and Williams spoke with American CBS correspondent Edward R. Murrow.
 The success of Operation Catechism led to celebrations in Allied countries.
 Tirpitz was seen as a symbol of the Nazi regime, and her destruction provided further evidence that the war was coming to an end.
-Tait was privately sceptical of the value of the operation though, and later noted in his private papers that it "had not contributed much to the Allied victory" as the crippled battleship had not posed a threat.
+Tait was privately sceptical of the value of the operation, and later noted in his private papers that it "had not contributed much to the Allied victory" as the battleship was already crippled.

-Many of the aircrew involved in Operation Catechism were decorated in recognition of their part in the attack.
+Many of the aircrew involved in Operation Catechism were decorated for their part in the attack.
 Cochrane recommended Tait for the Victoria Cross.
-While the recommendation was endorsed by Air Chief Marshal Sir Arthur Harris, the head of Bomber Command, the medal was not awarded.
-Instead, Tait was awarded a third bar to his Distinguished Service Order (DSO).
+This was endorsed by Air Chief Marshal Sir Arthur Harris, the head of Bomber Command, but the medal was not awarded.
+Instead, Tait received a third bar to his Distinguished Service Order (DSO).
 The citation recognised his "conspicuous bravery and extreme devotion to duty in the face of the enemy, constantly exemplified over a long period of operational flying" and role in leading three attacks on Tirpitz.
-Two other pilots received the DSO and six airmen were awarded the Distinguished Flying Cross.

-Tirpitz's destruction freed up Allied resources for other theatres.
+Two other pilots received the DSO and six airmen were awarded the Distinguished Flying Cross.Tirpitz's destruction freed up Allied resources for other theatres.
 More than half the Home Fleet was deployed elsewhere, including many ships sent to the Pacific to fight Japanese forces.